 - Can close combat without other teams being present

-- Adds a +1 when rallying a stand; this reflects the fact the command team has a medic and riflemen to add to subordinate team to bring them up to strength.
+- Adds a +1 bonus when rallying a stand; this reflects the fact the command team has a medic and riflemen to add to subordinate team to bring them up to strength; Example: a +1 Command Team can rally with +2

 - Can act as an FO for any indirect fire or air assets (because the team includes a radioman)